The German Infinitive

 So, this clause is used instead of a negation.
 Well, there is not too much to say about this construction, as it is quite similar to the construction of the clauses with “um… zu”.
 So, let’s come directly to some examples.

 - “Sie ist gegangen, ohne sich zu verabschieden.” – She left without saying goodbye.

 - “Er wurde verurteilt, ohne sich verteidigen zu dürfen.” – He was sentenced, without being able to defend himself.

-Finally, there is kind of German conjunction, which is used when an unexpected situation happened.
+Finally, there is a kind of German conjunction, which is used when an unexpected situation happens.
 Well, also the construction of sentences with this conjunction is similar to the one of “um… zu”.
 So, we will come directly to some examples.